AxelSchneewind/euclidean-shopa-approximation/README.md

 - `make_gl`: reads a .fmi or .graph file and converts it to a .gl file for rendering
 - `convert`: reads a .graph file and converts it to .node and .ele files used by triangle (Shewchuck) and vice versa.
 - `prune_graph`: cuts out a subgraph from a .fmi or .graph file by a given bounding box
+- `extract_boundary`: reads a .graph file and writes the boundary to a .fmi file.

+For the respective usage, run without arguments or with `--help`.

 ## Computing shortest paths
 Example: